Insulin receptor substrate 1: Regulation

-The cellular protein levels of IRS-1 are regulated by the Cullin7 E3 ubiquitin ligase, which targets IRS-1 for ubiquitin mediated degradation by the proteasome.
+The cellular protein levels of IRS-1 are regulated by the Cullin-7 E3 ubiquitin ligase, which targets IRS-1 for ubiquitin mediated degradation by the proteasome.
 Different Serine phosphorylation of IRS-1, caused by various molecules, such as fatty acids, TNFα and AMPK, has different effects on the protein, but most of these effects include cellular re-localization, conformational and steric changes.
 These processes lead to decrease in Tyrosine phosphorylation by insulin receptors and diminished PI3K recruitment.
 Altogether, these mechanisms stimulate IRS-1 degradation and insulin resistance.
 Other inhibitory pathways include SOCS proteins and O-GlcNAcylation of IRS-1.
 SOCS proteins act by binding to IR and by interfering with IR phosphorylation of IRS-1, therefore attenuating insulin signaling.
 They can also bind to JAK, causing a subsequent decrease in IRS-1 tyrosine phosphorylation.
 During insulin resistance induced by hyperglycemia, glucose accumulates in tissues as its hexosamine metabolite UDP-GlcNAc.
 This metabolite if present in high amounts leads to O-GlcNAc protein modifications.
 IRS-1 can undergo this modification, which results in its phosphorylation and functional suppression.